RyanT5/yl-training/content/post/module-G.md

 ## Reviewing programme

-The scout association have put together a number of tool you can use to review your programme.
+The Scout Association have put together a number of tools you can use to review your programme.
 There are different review tools for each section.

 If you work with Beavers, you can see their review [here](https://members.scouts.org.uk/documents/6to25/Beaver%20Quality%20Programme%20Checker%20%202018.pdf).
 If you work with Cubs, you can see their review [here](https://members.scouts.org.uk/documents/6to25/Cubs%20Quality%20Programme%20Checker%202018.pdf).